Pegunigalsidase alfa (PRX-102)

 This may potentially result in a new treatment option addressing the unmet need of less frequent infusions.

 The BALANCE Study is a randomized, double blind, active control study of pegunigalsidase alfa, 1mg/kg infused every two weeks, compared to Fabrazyme® in Fabry patients previously treated with Fabrazyme®.
 The objective of the study is to demonstrate superiority of pegunigalsidase alfa in renal function by comparison of the eGFR slope (mean annualized change) between treatment groups.

 The BRIDGE study is an open-label, single arm switch-over study to assess the efficacy and safety of pegunigalsidase alfa, 1 mg/kg infused every two weeks, in Fabry patients currently treated with Replagal®.

-Enrolment will soon begin for our BRIGHT study.
 The BRIGHT study is an open-label switchover study to assess the safety, efficacy and pharmacokinetics of pegunigalsidase alfa 2 mg/kg administered every 4 weeks in Fabry patients previously treated with an enzyme replacement therapy: Fabrazyme® or Replagal®.